Little King's Story: Rereleases

 On August 24, 2011, it was announced that Marvelous Entertainment was working on a reimagining to Little King's Story titled published by Konami for the PlayStation Vita.
 According to Famitsu, the game would have "love elements, along with new visual stylings for its characters."

-In August 2016, Little King's Story was ported to PC via Steam by Marvelous, Inc. Although initially it had a mixed reception due to bugs and bad controls, after a major update, many of the complaints were fixed.
+In August 2016, Little King's Story was ported to PC via Steam by Marvelous, Inc. The PC version received a mixed reception at launch due to technical issues including performance problems and controller support, but a major update released in February 2017 significantly improved performance, graphical options, and gamepad controls.

 Audio

 The game's music is composed and arranged by Yutaka Minobe.
 Yoko Shimomura, famous for her music in the Kingdom Hearts series, also contributed an arrangement of Boléro for the first trailer of the game, which debuted at Tokyo Game Show 2007.
 Sound and voice effects were handled by Vanpool.

 The game's main background music comes from Beethoven's Symphony No. 9 in D minor, Opus 125, 4th movement from 9:00 to about 10:20.